-- 3. Establish of Investigational Levels in Order to Monitor Individual Occupational External Radiation Doses. - i.
+3. Establish of Investigational Levels in Order to Monitor Individual Occupational External Radiation Doses.

+i.
 This institution hereby establishes investigational levels for occupational external radiation doses which, when exceeded, will initiate review or investigation by the RSC and/or the RSO.
 The investigational levels that we have adopted are listed in Table 1.
-These levels apply to the exposure of individual workers. - ii.
-The RSO in consultation with medical physicist will review and record on Form NRC-5, A current Occupational External Radiation Exposures, or an equivalent form (e.g. dosimeter processor's report) results of personnel monitoring not less than once in any calendar quarter as required by S20.401 of 10 CFR part 20.
-The following actions will be taken at the investigational levels as stated in Table 1. - a.
-Personnel does less than Investigational Level I. - (1) Except when deemed appropriate by the RSO, no further action will be taken in those cases where an individual's dose is less than Table 1 values for the Investigational Level I. - b.
+These levels apply to the exposure of individual workers.

+a.
 Personnel dose equal to or greater than Investigational Level I, but less than Investigational Level II.

-- (1) The RSO or his designee will review the dose of each individual whose quarterly dose equals or exceeds Investigational Level I and will report the results of the reviews at the first RSC meeting following the quarter when the dose was recorded.
+(1) The RSO or his designee will review the dose of each individual dose equals or exceeds Investigational Level I and will report the results.
 If the dose does not equal or exceed Investigational Level II, no action related specifically to the exposure is required unless deemed appropriate by the committee.
-The committee will review each dose in comparison with those of others performing similar tasks as an index of ALARA program quality and will record the review in the committee minutes. - c.
+The committee will review each dose in comparison with those of others performing similar tasks as an index of ALARA program quality and will record the review in the committee minutes.

+b.
 Personnel dose equal to or greater than Investigational Level II.
 (1) The RSO or his designee will investigate in a timely manner, the causes of all personnel doses equaling or exceeding Investigational Level II and, if warranted, will take action.
 A report of the investigation, any action taken, and a copy of the individual's Form NRC-5 or its equivalent will be presented to the RSC at its first meeting following completion of the investigation.
-The details of these reports will be included in the RSC minutes. - d.
+The details of these reports will be included in the RSC minutes.

+c.
 Current Permissible Radiation Levels

-Annual limits of Exposure:

-- 1. General Public: 100 mrem/yr - 2.
+- Annual limits of Exposure: - 1.
+General Public: 100 mrem/yr - 2.
 Radiation Workers: 5000 mrem/yr - 3.
 Pregnant Rad.
 Workers: 500 mrem/entire gestation & no more than 50 mrem/month - 4.
-If the student continues to receive over the recommended dose limits, removal from the clinical area will occur.
+If the student continues to receive over the recommended dose limits, removal from the clinical area will occur. - D. Technique - a.

-D. Technique

-- a.
 Take time to position the patient properly - b.
 Choose exposure factors based on the patient's body habitus. - c.
 Collimation - d.
 Limit the size of the beam to include only the area of interest. - e.
 There is NEVER justification for a beam larger than the image receptor - f.
 Collimation improves image quality - g.
-Collimation may be the single most vital thing the technologist can do to protect the patient

-E. Protecting Yourself
+Collimation may be the single most vital thing the technologist can do to protect the patient - E. Protecting Yourself - a.

-- a.
 You can be protected by the same techniques used to protect the patient. - b.
 Always wear lead apron and gloves when appropriate. - c.
 NEVER STAND IN THE PRIMARY BEAM! - d.
-Students should NOT hold patients during radiography exams. - St. Cloud Hospital School of Diagnostic Imaging is committed to respecting all members of our campus community and providing a quality educational experience for all students.
+Students should NOT hold patients during radiography exams.

+St. Cloud Hospital School of Diagnostic Imaging is committed to respecting all members of our campus community and providing a quality educational experience for all students.
 The objective of the Student Complaint Policy and Procedure is to ensure that the concerns and complaints of students are addressed fairly and are resolved promptly.
 Complaints related to this policy are student complaints apart from those requiring invoking the grievance procedure.
 Students may file complaints if they believe a problem is not governed by other complaint or appeal procedures.